A Path to Expanded Dental Access in Massachusetts

 Closing persistent gaps in care

 This fact sheet was updated Nov.
-19, 2015, to correct the number of Medicaid patients; Jan.
-8, 2016, to reflect that the bill number had changed; and March 15, 2016, to incorporate recent MassHealth and Department of Public Health data.
+19, 2015, to correct the number of Medicaid patients; March 14, 2016, to incorporate recent MassHealth and Department of Public Health data; and Jan.
+25, 2017, to reflect that the bill number had changed.

 In Massachusetts, the burden of dental disease is disproportionately borne by low-income residents, communities of color, seniors in long-term care, people with disabilities, and those living in rural areas and inner cities.
 Many in these groups struggle to access dental care, often because they cannot find a dentist who accepts public insurance, are unable to get to a dental office because of mobility challenges, or cannot afford a dentist.